By: Jason Lee

 Notice the layout of the Match.com profiles.
 They’re clean, sleek, and present the information you want to know quickly and organized well.
 You quickly see their main photo and profile info, and then you can see their photo gallery with all of their other photos down below.
 If you click on one of these photos, it will pop up in a lightbox so that you can see it larger and clearer.

 You will notice something a little strange, though.
 What is Jim Gaffigan doing on Miss Britney’s profile?
 Is that her dad watching over us?
 Nope, it’s an advertisement.
 While we think Jim is hilarious, we’d prefer not to see ads while we’re doing our Match.com reviews or while we’re doing our online dating.
 The good thing is the ads on Match.com are limited, and they don’t really get in the way.
 They also seem to be higher quality products and services, so you don’t have to worry too much about seeing something you don’t want to.
-Still, we’d love to see those nixed from the picture, and that’s why we docked half a start from this section.
+Still, we’d love to see those nixed from the picture, and that’s why we docked some points.

 There is a second half of the profile when you scroll down that shows what the two of you have in common and what they are looking for.
 Here’s what that looks like.